juangriffin121/ObsidianVault/HashMap.md

 # HashMap

-The HashMap is a key-value pair data structure that uses a [[Hash Function]] to relate the key data to the address of the value in memory. examples of it are [[rust]] HashMap and python's dictionary.
+The HashMap is a key-value pair data structure that uses a [[Hash Function]] to relate the key data to the address of the value in memory. examples of it are [[rust]] HashMap and [[python]]'s dictionary.

 ## Under The Hood
 Internally to locate the value, you hash the key and perform one of this operations (depending on the programing language):